TokenizedRealUtility/TRU-Maintenance-Reporting-and-Patch-Work/README.md

  │     paired-status cleanup / remove Enter token when live │
  ├── AGENT-NET-01A
- │     automatic private Mac→gw878 tunnel for your development machine │
+ │     automatic private TRU-Core Dev Box tunnel for your development machine │
  ├── PKG-01A
  │     portable-runtime audit